mui/material-ui/packages/mui-material-next/migration.md

 ### Removed the `standard` variant

-The standard variant is no longer supported in Material 3, use the `filled` or `outlined` variants instead.
+The standard variant is no longer supported in M3, use the `filled` or `outlined` variants instead.

 ## Chip